 Just for kicks, and to make Movie-Mine’s lists more manageable, we’ve added sub-lists broken down both by decade and by genre.
 These sub-lists provide a quick, concise view with optional thumbnails and titles linking directly to the corresponding detail pages.
 To spice things up, each sub-list page has a carousel of relevant movie images, newly selected every day.

 Whether or not you’re interested in Rusty’s recommendations, you may find our new resource page helpful: A List of Top Movie Lists.
-This page includes links to a many notable top movie lists from highly respected sources on a number of reputable sites.
+This page includes links to many notable top movie lists from highly respected sources on a number of reputable sites.
 These references are organized into three major sections:

 Since this is a rather large collection of links, we’ve provided some handy navigational mechanisms to aid perusal of the list.
 Have fun!